seasea128/aporetic/README.md

 [ _Aporetic_ is the successor to my _Iosevka Comfy_, mainly because "Iosevka" is a reserved name, but also to simplify the overall project: <https://github.com/protesilaos/iosevka-comfy>. ]

-Customised build of the [Iosevka typeface](https://github.com/be5invis/Iosevka), with a consistent rounded style and overrides for almost all individual glyphs in both roman (upright) and italic (slanted) variants.
+Customised build of the [Iosevka typeface](https://github.com/be5invis/Iosevka), with a consistent rounded style and overrides for almost all individual glyphs in both upright (roman) and slanted (italic) variants.

 + Git repository: <https://github.com/protesilaos/aporetic>.
 + Sample pictures: <https://protesilaos.com/emacs/aporetic-fonts-pictures>